vinceskahan/v5wiki/logging.md

 #### Using `weewx-multi`

 Consider the case using the two example WeeWX instances controlled by the `weewx-multi` script used in the [How to run multiple instances of WeeWX](https://github.com/weewx/weewx/wiki/weewx-multi#how-to-run-multiple-instances-of-weewx) wiki page.
-One instance for a Davis Vantage Pro station known as 'home' and the other for an Acurite station known as 'paddock' using config files `/etc/weewx/home.conf` and `/etc/weewx/paddock.conf` respectively.
-In this case we will configure the system such that the WeeWX log output for the Davis Vantage Pro station is written to `/var/log/weewx/home.log` and the log output for the Acurite station is written to `/var/log/weewx/paddock.log`.
+One instance for a Davis Vantage Pro station known as 'house' and the other for an Acurite station known as 'paddock' using config files `/etc/weewx/house.conf` and `/etc/weewx/paddock.conf` respectively.
+In this case we will configure the system such that the WeeWX log output for the Davis Vantage Pro station is written to `/var/log/weewx/weewx-house.log` and the log output for the Acurite station is written to `/var/log/weewx/weewx-paddock.log`.

-By virtue of the `weewx-multi` script the log output for the home and paddock instances is as already separately identified as `weewx-home` and `weewx-paddock` respectively.
+By virtue of the `--log-label` found in either the `weewx-multi` script or `weewx@.service` unit, the log output for the home and paddock instances is as already separately identified as `weewx-house` and `weewx-paddock` respectively.

 1. use a syslog configuration `/etc/rsyslog.d/weewx.conf` like this:
 ```
-:programname,startswith,"wee_" /var/log/weewx/weewx.log
-:programname,startswith,"wee_" ~
-:programname,isequal,"weewx-home" /var/log/weewx/home.log
-:programname,isequal,"weewx-home" ~
-:programname,isequal,"weewx-paddock" /var/log/weewx/paddock.log
-:programname,isequal,"weewx-paddock" ~
+$template WEEWX_LOGFILE,"/var/log/weewx/%programname%.log
+if $programname startswith 'wee' then ?WEEWX_LOGFILE
+if $programname startswith 'wee' then stop
 ```

 2. ensure the WeeWX log directory exists: